Imoeka1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for lowercase
+script that checks alphabetic character